 - Step 1.
-Locate the I/O expansion adapter.

-- Step 2.
-Open the retention clips.

-- Step 3.
+Locate the I/O expansion adapter connectors (see "System-board connectors" on page 16). - Step 2.
+Rotate the retention clips outward. - Step 3.
 Lift the I/O expansion adapter from the connector and remove the I/O expansion adapter from the compute node.
-You might find it helpful to carefully rock the adapter back and forth, from front to rear, to disengage the adapter.
+You might find it helpful to rock the adapter back and forth, from front to rear, to disengage the adapter.